Xibancry/vg-backlog-tracker/README.md

 The project should be running on [your localhost](http://localhost/).

 If you are using WSL, make sure you have your distro listed on Window's hosts file or use a browser from the WSL itself to access the page.

+## Current features
+VGCT currently supports the following features
+- Sign Up and Login using JWT tokens stored as HttpOnly cookies